 - October 15, 2013 – final date to submit applications and ONC-PRO Logs with the full, non-discounted fee.

-Candidates must pass the certification examination and meet the requirements for ONC-PRO during the year in which their certification expires.
-Applications for Option 3 (Test + Renewal) and ONC-PRO Logs must be received by the application deadline for the desired test window.
+Candidates renewing by test must meet the test application deadline date and pass the examination during the year in which certification expires.
+Candidates renewing by Option 3 must pass the certification examination and meet the requirements for ONC-PRO during the year in which their certification expires.
+Applications for Option 2, and Applications and ONC-PRO Logs for Option 3 must be received by the application deadline for the desired test window.
 Refer to the 2013 Application Deadline Dates & Fees for test application deadlines.

 Candidates use ONC-PRO logs to keep a record of professional development points.
 Logs are available in two formats.